DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture4.md

 - Lenders want security
   - have ratios with respect to value: LMI
   - LMI: you default on your loan and there is a shortfall purchasing back the property, insurance company will pay the difference
-- Valuation used for divorce settlements, statutory pruposed (resumed by the government)
+- Valuation used for divorce settlements, statutory purpose (resumed by the government)
 - Insurance for building; value the building for insurance
-  - If you over or underinsure your property, you are penalised
+  - If you over or under-insure your property, you are penalised

 ### Role of the property Valuer